Scheduling & Rollouts

 What do you need to do?

-If your team is leveraging a server-side SDK, your team should upgrade your SDK as Passthrough Rollouts require specific DevCycle Server SDK Versions to be deployed (with the exception of the PHP SDK, which does not require an SDK update).
+If your team is leveraging a server-side SDK, your team must upgrade your SDK as Passthrough Rollouts require specific DevCycle Server SDK Versions to be deployed (with the exception of the PHP SDK, which does not require an SDK update).